armory/docs/content/en/cd-as-a-service/setup/cli.md

    <details><summary>Show me a completed deployment file</summary>

-   {{< include "cdaas/dep-file/cdaas-yaml-example-basic.md" >}}
+   {{< codefile file="cdaas/deploy/deploy.yaml" >}}

     </details><br>

 1. (Optional) Ensure there are no YAML issues with your deployment file.

-   Since a hidden tab in your YAML can cause your deployment to fail, it's a good idea to validate the struture and syntax in your deployment file.
+   Since a hidden tab in your YAML can cause your deployment to fail, it's a good idea to validate the structure and syntax in your deployment file.
 There are several online linters, IDE-based linters, and command line linters such as `yamllint` that you can use to validate your deployment file.

 1. Start the deployment.